AlimuddinKhan/subsetSum_problem/src/README.md

 ##### STEP 1: Environment Setup
 * First of all you need java 1.8 (or higher) and [Java pj2 library](https://www.cs.rit.edu/~ark/pj2.shtml).
 Java pj2 librarary can be downloaded by using this [link](https://www.cs.rit.edu/~ark/pj2.shtml#download).
-* You should have pj2 library  avialble in your classpath to ru this program.
+* You should have pj2 library  avialble in your classpath to run this program.
 * you can use one of the following commands to set you class path based on your linux flavor.

 For Bash shell,